 At a basic level, engagement is becoming “immersed in an activity that is intrinsically motivating” or experiencing a state of “flow”(Falecki et al., 2018, p.106).
 Flow, a term coined by psychologist Mihaly Csikszentmihalyi (1990), describes a state of being in which one becomes so engaged in an activity that they seem to lose track of time, such as a musician completely losing themself within the music.
 Engagement is associated with character strengths of curiosity, zest, bravery, love of learning and leadership (Wagner, 2019).
-According to Dr. Peggy Kern (in press), there are three types of engagement that can be focused on to improve student wellbeing: behavioral, emotional/psychological, and cognitive engagement.
+According to Dr. Peggy Kern (2022), there are three types of engagement that can be focused on to improve student wellbeing: behavioral, emotional/psychological, and cognitive engagement.

 - Behavioral engagement includes school attendance, coming prepared to class, following classroom rules, and active participation in learning.